robboz4/Halloween-Control/README.md

 5) A HDMI projector.
 I use small pocket laser one and configure the Pi for VGA.
 Sound comes out of the HDMI/VGA adaptor to be plugged into  some cheap PC speakers.

-6) Don't foget the pumpkins.
+6) Don't forget the pumpkins.